pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 Through this project, we learned that good design is not just about visuals but about creating a smooth and intuitive user experience.
 While designing the game, we focused on clarity by keeping the interface simple, ensuring that users could easily understand how to navigate between screens and play the game without confusion.
 We also realized the importance of delight—features like the countdown, increasing speed, and competitive scoring made the game more engaging and enjoyable.
 Even though the project did not involve complex physical interaction, integrating a mobile phone as a controller introduced a new layer of interaction, making the experience more dynamic.
 We understood that user behavior plays a key role in design decisions, and small issues like unclear buttons or delayed responses can affect the overall experience.
 Iteration was a crucial part of our process.
 Based on testing and feedback, we continuously refined gameplay speed, UI layout, and responsiveness.
 This helped us improve both functionality and usability, showing that good design evolves through testing and improvement rather than being perfect from the start.
+The introduction of power-ups significantly improved player engagement by adding unpredictability and strategic depth to the gameplay.

 ## 18.4 If You Had One More hour